Speech & Language Development in Preschoolers (Singapore Guide)

 What to Expect from Speech Therapy

 Initial assessment (1 to 2 sessions).
 The therapist evaluates your child's speech sounds, language comprehension, expressive language, and social communication.
-They may use standardised tests and play-based observation.
-You will receive a report with findings and recommendations.
+They use standardised tests alongside play-based observation — your child will mostly just think they're playing.
+You'll get a written report with findings and recommendations.
+Ask questions.
+The good therapists expect it.

 Duration.
-Some children need only 3 to 6 months of therapy.
-Others may need a year or more.
-Progress depends on the nature and severity of the delay, the child's age, and the consistency of practice.
+Some children need 3 to 6 months.
+Others need a year or more.
+It depends on the nature of the delay, how early you caught it, and how consistent the practice is.
+My daughter completed six months and was discharged ahead of schedule.
+That was not luck — it was the daily practice.

 Key Takeaways